NorbertLoh/RedemptionUI-Source/README.md

 * Staff pass ID includes their position to be unique

 ## Motivation Behind the Design
-Initially, I was considering creating a simple program that reads the CSV and allows users to perform actions through the terminal and then write the redemption data in another CSV file.
+Initially, I considered creating a simple program that reads the CSV and allows users to perform actions through the terminal and then write the redemption data in another CSV file.
 However, I decided that it would not be scalable as the program can only be used on the computer where the program is stored.
 Similarly, if the system is used during an event where many people might be redeeming things, we cannot have multiple redemption counters.

 So I thought, what if I created an interface with React and stored the redemption data in Google Firebase / MongoDB?
-This brings up another issue where all the storing logic will be stored in the React front-end.
+This brings up another issue where all the business logic will be stored in the React frontend.
 Storing application logic in the front-end is also unsafe as it exposes to potential attacks about the system and data model.

 Therefore, I concluded that the best way to do this is to separate the client and server.
 Therefore, the client will only be in charge of serving the information in an interface to the user, and the server will handle all the business logic.